isc-projects/bind9/doc/arm/reference.rst

 policy zones are again consulted for the DNAME or CNAME names and addresses.

-RPZ record sets are any types of DNS record except DNAME or DNSSEC that encode actions or responses to individual queries.
+RPZ record sets are any types of DNS record, except DNAME or DNSSEC, that encode actions or responses to individual queries.
 Any of the policies can be used with any of the triggers.
 For example, while the ``TCP-only`` policy is commonly used with ``client-IP`` triggers, it can